Palliative care at home: What to expect

 - Assessment, care planning, and reviews of the current care being provided.
 This is continually reviewed as care needs fluctuate.

-- Coordination of care from a multi-disciplinary team who each bring expertise from different specialties.
+- Coordination of care from a multi-disciplinary team who each brings expertise from different specialities.

 - Delivery of high-quality services in the appropriate environment, whether that be a care home, hospital, hospice, or at home.

-- Care in the last days of life may include helping loved ones to process the events around death and to help ensure the patient is in as much comfort as possible.
+- Care in the last days of life may include helping loved ones process the events around death and helping ensure the patient is in as much comfort as possible.
 Often spiritual support can be brought in during these times.